 To support all of this, we have a database that contains personal data collected by the University during the course of our relationship with our students, alumni and supporters.

 - your name and title (including former name or alias), your date of birth and gender

 - your contact details (address, telephone, email, social media)

-- current interests and activities, which may include extracts from any related media stories
+- Your current interests, skills and activities, which may include extracts from any related media stories

 We keep records of:

-- any volunteering activities you have carried out on behalf of the University
+- any volunteering activities you have expressed interest in and carried out on behalf of the University.

 - the history of University-related event invites and whether or not you have attended